UN, Ethiopia sign deal for aid access to embattled Tigray

 For weeks, the U.N. and others have pleaded for access amid reports of supplies running desperately low for millions of people.
 A U.N. humanitarian spokesman, Saviano Abreu, said the first mission to carry out a needs assessment would begin Wednesday.

 “We are of course working to make sure assistance will be provided in the whole region and for every single person who needs it,” he said.
-The U.N. and partners are committed to engaging with “all parties to the conflict" to ensure that aid to Tigray and the neighboring Amhara and Afar regions is “strictly based on needs” and according to the principles of humanity, impartiality, independence and neutrality.
+The U.N. and partners are committed to engaging with “all parties to the conflict" to ensure that aid to Tigray and the neighboring Amhara and Afar regions is “strictly based on needs."

 Ethiopia’s government did not immediately comment.